UniversalDependencies/docs/contributing_language_specific.md

 version of the UD guidelines, they are already documented and no action is needed.
 Some other features are not officially part of the UD guidelines (so technically they are in the language-specific domain), yet they have been used in multiple treebanks and their documentation is accessible globally.
-No action is needed for them either.
+No action is needed for them either (if you are unsure whether a particular feature is in this category, try using it; if the validator complains, you will know you have to provide documentation).
 Any other language-specific feature must have a documentation page in the folder of the given language (regardless of whether this feature is or is not documented in another language).
 Similarly, if a language needs an extra value of an otherwise universal feature, there must be a language-specific documentation page